mcfrith/protein-fossils/README.md

 # Protein fossils

-This is a collection of non-protein-coding genome segments that are descended from protein-coding DNA.
+This is a collection of protein fossils: non-protein-coding genome segments that are descended from protein-coding DNA.
 They are provided as DNA-versus-protein alignments in [psl][] format.
 The `-te` files have protein fossils derived from transposable elements, and the `-hg` files have protein fossils derived from host genes.

 | Genome name                  | Animal     | Source   |
 |------------------------------|------------|----------|